solidc0re/solidcore-scripts/README.md

 - create testing VMs of all official immutable Fedora variants
 - create solidcore aliases for common post-install actions
 - develop the `-test` flag further for more verbosity
-- align as much as immutable Fedora will allow with CIS RHEL 9 Workstation Level 1 & Level 2 hardening
+- align as much as immutable Fedora will allow with the Center for Internet Security's RHEL 9 Workstation Level 1 & Level 2 benchmark
 - research and improve sysctl and bootloader hardening
 - install and sign hardened kernel (removing any currently implemented kernel hardening)
 - implement pam.d overwrites with stronger defaults